 (b) if the administrators are not unanimous as to the performance of any function, any administrator may apply to the State Administrative Tribunal for directions under section 74.

-[Section 75 amended by No. 55 of 2004 s.
+[Section 75 amended: No. 55 of 2004 s.
 466(1).]

 76. Administrator may employ agents